-$$\dot{\mathbf{r}} = J{ri}[k(\mathbf{p} - \mathbf{p})] \tag{4.44}$$
+$$\dot{\mathbf{r}} = J{pr}^{+}[k(\mathbf{p} - \mathbf{p})] \tag{4.44}$$

-Although we do not take into account the dynamics of the hose when computing the desired control velocities of the robots, we simulate the hose shape evolution as a consecuence of its full dynamic model, so the robot's velocities are different in comparison with the preovious case because the control points are not placed at the same positions in both approaches.
-In figure 4.14 the trajectories of robots are presented, where every trajectory is a straight line from the intial position to the final position of the robot.
-In this case, the robots are not able to fit the control points positions to the desired values, because the matrix $J{ri}$ is not invertible, so not the trajectories of the control points can not be determined by a trajectory of the robots.
-In figures 4.15 and 4.16 we show the evolution of the hose in this case.
+Although we do not take into account the dynamics of the hose when computing the desired control velocities of the robots.
+We simulate the hose shape evolution as a consequence of its full dynamic model, so the robot's velocities are different in comparison with the previous case because the control points are not placed at the same positions in both approaches.
+In figure 4.13 the trajectories of robots are presented, where every trajectory is a straight line from the initial position to the final position of the robot.
+In this case, the robots are not able to fit the control points positions to the desired values, because the matrix $J{pr}$ is not invertible, so the trajectories of the control points can not be determined by the trajectories of the robots.
+In figures 4.14 and 4.15 we show the evolution of the hose in this case.
 It can be appreciated that the robot contact points reach their desired positions, however the shape of the hose does not match the desired shape.

 Finally, we use a control law defined in the robots velocities space, but deriving the robots velocities from the dynamic of the hose, as explained in section 4.3.1.
-The trajectory of the robots for a hose with full model of its internal dynamics, obtaining the robots velocities from the dynamic of the hose is presented in figure 4.17.
-Figures 4.18 and 4.19 show the evolution of the hose along the controlled trajectory.
+The trajectory of the robots for a hose with full model of its internal dynamics, obtaining the robots velocities from the dynamic of the hose, is presented in figure 4.16.
+Figures 4.17 and 4.18 show the evolution of the hose along the controlled trajectory.
 Again, the robots reach their desired position while the shape of the hose does not match its desired form.
 We have built a realistic simulation framework that allows to simulate many of the situations that may happen in the multi-robot-hose interaction.
-It may be a suitable workbench to evaluate the proposition of robot control algorithms, as will be shown in the simulation of the heuristic follow-the-leader approach of the next section.
+It may be a suitable workbench to evaluate the proposition of robot control algorithms,